-Discrimination
+10 Discrimination

-Where an applicant has a conviction involving or connected with discrimination in any form, a licence will not be granted until at least 7 years have elapsed since the completion of any sentence imposed.
+10.1 Where an applicant has a conviction involving or connected with discrimination in any form, a licence will not be granted until at least 7 years have elapsed since the completion of any sentence imposed.

-Motoring convictions
+11 Motoring convictions

-Hackney carriage and private hire drivers are professional drivers charged with the responsibility of carrying the public.
-Any motoring conviction demonstrates a lack of professionalism and will be considered seriously.
-It is accepted that offences can be committed unintentionally, and a single occurrence of a minor traffic offence would not prohibit the grant of a licence or may not result in action against an existing licence.
-Subsequent convictions reinforce the fact that the licensee does not take their professional responsibilities seriously and is therefore not a safe and suitable person to be granted or retain a licence.
+11.1 Hackney carriage and private hire drivers are professional drivers charged with the responsibility of carrying the public.

+11.2 Any motoring conviction demonstrates a lack of professionalism and will be considered seriously.
+It is accepted that offences can be committed. unintentionally, and a single occurrence of a minor traffic offence would not prohibit the grant of a licence or may not result in action against an existing. licence.
+Subsequent convictions reinforce the fact that the licensee does not. take their professional responsibilities seriously and is therefore not a safe and suitable person to be granted or retain a licence.

-- Drink driving/driving under the influence of drugs/using a handheld telephone or handheld device whilst driving. - Where an applicant has a conviction for drink driving under the influence of drugs, a licence will not be granted until at least 7 years have elapsed since the completion of any sentence or driving ban imposed.
-In these circumstances, any applicant will also have to undergo drugs testing at their own expense to demonstrate they are not using controlled drugs. - Where an applicant has a conviction for using a hand-held mobile telephone or hand-held device whilst driving, a licence will not be granted until at least 5 years have elapsed since the conviction or completion of any sentence or driving ban imposed, whichever is the later.
+Drink driving/driving under the influence of drugs/using a handheld telephone or other handheld device whilst driving.

+- 12.1 Where an applicant has a conviction for drink driving or driving under the influence of drugs, a licence will not be granted until at least 7 years have elapsed since the completion of any sentence or driving ban imposed.
+In these circumstances, any applicant will also have to undergo drugs testing at their own expense to demonstrate they are not using controlled drugs. - 12.2 Where an applicant has a conviction for using a hand-held mobile telephone or other hand-held device whilst driving, a licence will not be granted until at least 5 years have elapsed since the conviction or completion of any sentence or driving ban imposed, whichever is the later.

-Other motoring offences
+13 Other motoring offences

-- A minor traffic or vehicle related offence is one which does not involve loss of life, driving under the influence or drink or drugs, driving whilst using a mobile phone, and has not resulted in injury to any person or damage to any property (including vehicles).
-Where an applicant has 7 or more points on their DVLA licence for minor traffic or similar offences, a licence will not be granted until at least 5 years have elapsed since the completion of any sentence imposed. - A major traffic or vehicle related offence is one which is not covered above and any offence which resulted in injury to any person or damage to any property (including vehicles).
+- 13.1 A minor traffic or vehicle related offence is one which does not involve loss of life, driving under the influence of drink or drugs, driving whilst using a mobile phone or other handheld device, or has not resulted in injury to any person or damage to any property (including vehicles). - 13.2 A major traffic or vehicle related offence is one which is not covered above and any offence which resulted in injury to any person or damage to any property (including vehicles).
 It also includes driving without insurance, or any offence connected with motor insurance.
-Where an applicant has a conviction for a major traffic offence or similar offence, a licence will not be granted until at least 7 years have elapsed since the completion of any sentence imposed.
+Where an applicant has a conviction for a major traffic offence or similar offence, a licence will not be granted until at least 5 years have elapsed since the completion of any sentence imposed.

-Hackney carriage and private hire offences
+14 Hackney carriage and private hire offences

-Where an applicant has a conviction for an offence concerned with or connected to hackney carriage or private hire activity (excluding vehicle use), a licence will not be granted until at least 7 years have elapsed since the completion of any sentence imposed
+14.1 Where an applicant has a conviction for an offence concerned with or connected to hackney carriage or private hire activity (excluding vehicle use), a licence will not be granted until at least 5 years have elapsed since the completion of any sentence imposed

-Vehicle use offences
+15 Vehicle use offences.

-Where an applicant has a conviction for any offence which involved the use of a vehicle (including hackney carriages and private hire vehicles), a licence will not be granted until at least 7 years have elapsed since the completion of any sentence imposed.
+15.1 Where an applicant has a conviction for any offence which involved the use of a vehicle (including hackney carriages and private hire vehicles), a licence will not be granted until at least 5 years have elapsed since the completion of any sentence imposed.

-Private Hire Operators
+16 Private Hire Operators